Designations Congruent with Things: Chapter 17

 “What?
 No. Who are you even?
 I don’t eat fish.”

-Newt is not helping the guy out, he can feel this; he’s just not making the right mid-conversation course-corrections.
-He needs to try to do a better job.
+Newt is NOT helping the guy out, he can feel this; he’s just not making the right mid-conversation course-corrections.
+He needs to do a better job.

 “Why do you assume something is wrong?
 Alternatively, what’s not wrong?”